-Revana Family Vineyards is owned by Dr. Madaiah Revana a practicing Cardiologist based in Houston, Texas.
-Dr. Revana was raised on a farm in a small village in southern India near Bangalore.
-His family grew rice, vegetables and coconuts.
+Revana Family Vineyards is owned by Dr. Madaiah Revana, a practicing cardiologist based in Houston, Texas.
+Dr. Revana, one of ten children, was raised on a farm in a small village in southern India near Bengaluru, the capital of the state of Karnataka.
+Bengaluru Rural, a semicircular geographic district surrounding parts of Bengaluru is home to numerous farms and agricultural pursuits including wineries.
+Dr. Revana’s family grew rice, vegetables and coconuts.
 His early introduction to agriculture, perhaps provided the seeds of interest in eventually owning a vineyard and a winery.
-He acts as a managing vintner (stays hands off from the winemaking) whose primary focus is to provide the necessary resources and overall vision – supporting his winemaking team so they have the resources and top vineyard sources to make exceptional wine.
+He acts as a managing vintner (stays hands off from the winemaking) whose primary focus is to provide the necessary resources and overall vision supporting his winemaking team so they have the tools and top vineyard sources to make exceptional wine.

-Dr. Revana went to the University of Mysore in southern India for medical school – then moved to the United States and completed his fellowship at Baylor University in Dallas, Texas in 1978.
+Dr. Revana went to the University of Mysore in southern India for medical school and then moved to the United States and completed his fellowship at Baylor University in Dallas, Texas in 1978.
 After Baylor, he moved to Houston and established his medical practice.
-Friends introduced him to fine wine – his palate and wine collection was geared towards Bordeaux wines – after visiting a friend in Tuscany, Italy – he became interested in possibly owning a vineyard.
+Friends introduced him to fine wine – his palate and wine collection was geared towards Bordeaux wines and after visiting a friend in Tuscany, Italy, he became interested in possibly owning a vineyard.

-Dr. Madaiah initially acquired 5 acres of land in St. Helena in 1997 (after attending a Mayo Clinic conference in Napa).
-Then three months later an adjoning 5-acre parcel came on the market, he purchased this and combined the two separate pieces into one property.
-Neither property was planted to grapes at the time but vines were planted soon after his purchase.
+Dr. Madaiah initially acquired 5 acres of land north of the town of St. Helena in 1997 (after attending a Mayo Clinic conference in Napa).
+Then three months later an adjoining 5-acre parcel came on the market, he purchased this and combined the two separate pieces into one property.
+Neither property was planted to grapes at the time, but vines were planted soon after his purchase.
 The first vintage of Revana Family Vineyards dates from 2001 and the winery construction was completed in 2004.
 They use all fruit from this estate vineyard and in addition purchase grapes from select premium vineyards in the Napa Valley.
 The actual vineyard is located directly behind the winery; it is 8.2 acres planted to several clones of Cabernet Sauvignon, Cabernet Franc and Petit Verdot.
 These two additional varietals are often used to bring additional complexity to the palate as well as build structure on the wine’s finish.

 Dr. Revana has assembled an A-class caliber team of select winemakers over the years including well-regarded Heidi Peterson Barrett (who made the wine from 2001 through 2010).
 Heidi has a long history of making wines for some of Napa’s most prestigious and boutique wineries and still is winemaker for a select few producers including her own label La Sirena.
 When she was making the wine here often a few bottles of La Sirena would be on display in the tasting room.
 While at Revana she also made La Sirena here and the wines for Jim Barbour (Barbour Vineyards).
 Heidi has a masterful attention to detail both in the vineyards and in the winery.
 Her wines are expressive, balanced and food friendly.
 Heidi was also instrumental in helping design the winery.

-He moved to the Napa Valley in 1996 and took a job at All Seasons Bistro in Calistoga (known for their California cuisine, wine selection and long time in business).
+He moved to the Napa Valley in 1996 and took a job at All Seasons Bistro in Calistoga (known for their California cuisine, wine selection and long time in business – but unfortunately closed in 2020).
 While there, Thomas met winemaker Ehren Jordan who was working for Larry Turley at the time of Turley Wine Cellars.
 Thomas took a job with Ehren in the cellar at Turley in 1997 – spent several years there before beginning his own career and starting to consult for various clients (some of which were clients that Ehren was already working with).

-The 2006 Revana Family Vineyards Cabernet Sauvignon was just released at the time of our tasting.
-Their wine tends to age slightly longer than is common with most winery current releases.
+The 2006 Revana Family Vineyards Cabernet Sauvignon was just released at the time of one of our earlier visits to Revana.
+Some of their earlier vintages tended to be aged slightly longer than is common with most winery current releases.
 The bouquet shows a dusty or earthy component complemented by ripe black fruit including blackberry and black cherry.
 This is a soft elegant wine with intriguing layers of flavor (mostly black fruit).
 It offers a well-rounded finish anchored by broad tannins.
-There is ample structure on the finish yet it is in balance, complemented nicely with the lingering plum/berry flavors.
+There is ample structure on the finish, yet it is in balance, complemented nicely with the lingering plum/berry flavors.
 Heidi estimates this will drink nicely through 2020.

-Should you find yourself in the Willamette Valley (about a hours drive south of Portland) in Oregon stop by Alexana Winery in the Dundee Hills appellation.
-Alexana Winery is also owned by Dr. Revana and the name comes from combining part of his last name and his daughter’s first name, Alexandra.
+Should you find yourself in the Willamette Valley (about an hours drive south of Portland) in Oregon plan a stop to Alexana Winery in the Dundee Hills appellation (a short drive from the towns of Dundee and Newberg).
+Alexana Winery is also owned by Dr. Revana; the name comes from combining part of his last name and his daughter’s first name, Alexandra.
 The focus of Alexana is on Pinot Noir and Pinot Gris.

 Several tasting flights are offered including current release wines, library wines and a reserve tasting offering samples from all three of their vineyard locations (Napa Valley, Willamette Valley and Mendoza, Argentina).
 Alexandra Winery produces both wines from the estate as well as wines from select other vineyards in the Willamette Valley.
 Note the creative use of soils in their wine bar – 5 different soil types are stacked on top of each other – easily seen through the clear glass covering.